solidiquis/erdtree/README.md

 - A directory will have a size equal to the sum of the sizes of all of its entries.
 The size of the directory itself is negligble and isn't taken into account.
 - Files other than directories and regular files (symbolic links, named pipes, sockets, etc.) appear but their memory sizes are not reported.
 - Symbolic links to directories appear but are not traversed; their sizes are also not reported

+### Files Without Read Permissions

+Files that don't have read persmissions will appear but won't have their disk sizes reported.
+If they are directories they will not be traversed.
+Additionally, their size will not be included in their parent directory's total.

 ### File Coloring
 Files are printed in ANSI colors specified according to the `LS_COLORS` environment variable on GNU/Linux systems.
 In its absence [a default value](https://docs.rs/lscolors/latest/src/lscolors/lib.rs.html#221) is used.